-Doge inspiration from a qwertee shirt by Gordon Brebner Designs.
+Doge inspiration from a qwertee shirt by Gordon Brebner Designs; chart removed at the request of the artist.
+Please contact me for more information.

 Worked up through the first occurrence of chart 2 in the round, then split off the front and the back to work flat (intarsia in the round would require purling fair isle anyway, so while this will have more ends to weave in, the seams will be on the side).